-The AD7934-6 is a successive approximation ADC based on two capacitive digital-to-analog converters (DACs).
+The AD7938-6 is a successive approximation ADC based around two capacitive digital-to-analog converters.
 Figure 14 and Figure 15 show simplified schematics of the ADC in acquisition and conversion phase, respectively.
-The ADC comprises control logic, SAR, and two capacitive DACs.
+The ADC comprises control logic, an SAR, and two capacitive digital-to-analog converters.
 Both figures show the operation of the ADC in differential/pseudo differential mode.
 Single-ended mode operation is similar but $V{\rm IN-}$ is internally tied to AGND.
-In the acquisition phase, SW3 is closed, SW1 and SW2 are in Position A, the comparator is held in a balanced condition, and the sampling capacitor arrays acquire the differential signal on the input.
+In acquisition phase, SW3 is closed, SW1 and SW2 are in Position A, the comparator is held in a balanced condition and the sampling capacitor arrays acquire the differential signal on the input.